 Our scope of care includes all ages and all severity of illness—from infants and pediatrics to adults and geriatric patients; including those with mild, moderate and severe levels of illness; even patients in critical care settings.
 We address patients with wide range of medical and surgical illnesses as well as specific neuromusculoskeletal problems.

-Areas where the osteopathic manipulative medicine approach can be particularly helpful are in treating patients with pneumonia and other respiratory infections, post-operative ileus (best results are obtained when OMM treatment is started soon after surgery), as well as patients with acute coronary problems that have stabilized or those status-post chest surgery.
+The osteopathic manipulative medicine approach can be particularly helpful in treating patients with pneumonia and other respiratory infections, post-operative ileus (best results are obtained when OMM treatment is started soon after surgery), acute coronary problems that have stabilized or those that had status-post chest surgery.

-The current staff providing OMM services at Roxborough Hospital consists of a group of five physicians, three of whom are board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
-They are all members of the PCOM OMM Department and teach students, interns, and residents, and also see outpatients at the Philadelphia campus OMM office.
+The current staff providing OMM services at Roxborough Hospital consists of a group of five physicians who specialize in osteopathic manipulative medicine.
+They are all members of the PCOM OMM Department and teach students, interns and residents.
+They also see outpatients at the Philadelphia OMM Practice at PCOM.